ohaval/desktop-assitant/README.md

 ## Usage

-Add your own functions and design for Tkinter GUI app to the module file, and then run your module file:
+Add your own functions and design for the Tkinter GUI app to the module file, and then run your module file:
 ```
 python <Your module file>
 ```